 January 30, 2021 - initial transcripts due to ORPAS

-March 2, 2021 - MMI offers will be sent out by this date ---- Please add email@example.com to your safe senders list to ensure that you receive our emails.
+February 22 - March 2, 2021 - MMI offers will be sent out ---- Please add firstname.lastname@example.org to your safe senders list to ensure that you receive our emails.

 April 1, 2021 - Offers of admission sent out ---- Please add email@example.com to your safe senders list to ensure that you receive our emails.